Sitalobr/100-days-of-code/r1-log.md

 ### R1D3

 Kept studying Android mobile programming.
 Today I started a project inspired in the Rock-paper-scissors-lizard-Spock game to test the knowledge learned earlier.
 Thought I had dominated layout constraints but there're always more things to learn.

+### R1D4

+Today I focused on the theme customization and tried to give a different look to the created apps.